Blockchain with proof of quantum work: Demonstrated Implementation

-Experimental realization of a quantum blockchain requires access to a quantum computer capable of solving complex problems where quantum supremacy has been demonstrated or is potentially achievable.
+Realization of a quantum blockchain requires access to a quantum computer capable of solving complex problems where quantum advantage has been demonstrated or is potentially achievable.
 The generated distribution must exhibit sufficient structure to allow observables with nontrivial expectation values that can be measured reproducibly across multiple QPUs.
-Therefore, techniques such as boson sampling or random circuit sampling, which produce nearly uniform random outcomes, are not suitable for this application (see Appendix \ref{RCS}).
-Currently, Ref.~\cite{supremacy} is the only experimental demonstration of quantum supremacy that meets these requirements.
-Therefore, we base our experimental demonstration on the same protocol.
-Since Ref.~\cite{supremacy} has already established agreement with quantum mechanics and the infeasibility of classical simulation, our primary focus here is to demonstrate that multiple QPUs can generate and validate hashes, ensuring the blockchain operates reliably without persistent branching or network fragmentation.
+Therefore, techniques such as boson sampling or random circuit sampling which cannot be formulated as efficient decision problems, are not suitable for this application (see Appendix \ref{RCS}).
+Coarse-grained boson sampling has been proposed as a means to implement blockchains~\cite{shi_quantum_2022, singh_proof--work_2025}, but to our knowledge there is no demonstrated implementation of a blockchain using quantum computers (see Appendix~\ref{CGBS}).
+Currently, Ref.~\cite{supremacy} is the only experimental demonstration of beyond-classical computation that meets the requirement of efficient cross-validation.
+Therefore, we base our demonstration on the same protocol.
+Since Ref.~\cite{supremacy} has already established agreement with quantum mechanics and the infeasibility of classical simulation, our primary focus here is to demonstrate that multiple QPUs can generate and validate hashes, ensuring the blockchain operates reliably with high efficiency and small transaction delays.